Monetise your blog with SEO and affiliations

 I also wanted to make people understand, which is very difficult with affiliations, that I was really interested in the best product for them and that my reviews were honest.

-If I had to criticise a product I did it without any problem.
+If I had to criticize a product, I did it without any problem.
 At the same time, I had to worry about the following aspects:

 Getting started with affiliations: 3 ways to find a market niche

-Finding product opportunities to promote as an affiliate can mean combining keywords that brings traffic to the blog.
+Finding product opportunities to promote as an affiliate can mean combining keywords that bring traffic to the blog.
 These keywords must have two elements in common:

 For the term “Mega cloud” now I occupy the first position on Google.it and my blog is above the great Salvatore Aranzulla and Wikipedia.